FrancisVila/MFT_convert/content/en/docs/TransferCFT/governance_services_intro/register_CG.md

 CHECK CONTENT=BRIEF&#124;FULL, FOUT=FileName
 ```

 Check the list in the output for errors and correct all errors before attempting registration.
-See also, <a href="../../c_intro_userinterfaces/about_cftutil/check_command" class="MCXref xref">Use the check command</a>.
+See also, [Use the check command](../../c_intro_userinterfaces/about_cftutil/check_command).

 Register or re-register
 -----------------------